d-morrison/IntroStatActivities/14-A21-Probability.Rmd

 * Two-way tables

-To review these concepts, see Sections 2.1 and 2.2 in the textbook.
+To review these concepts, see Chapter 23 in the textbook.

 ### Probability